tachyons/gitlab-pages/README.md

 $ ./gitlab-pages -listen-http ":8090" -metrics-address ":9235" -pages-root path/to/gitlab/shared/pages -pages-domain example.com
 ```

+### Structured logging

+You can use the `-log-format json` option to make GitLab Pages output
+JSON-structured logs.
+This makes it easer to parse and search logs
+with tools such as [ELK](https://www.elastic.co/elk-stack).

 ### Cross-origin requests

 GitLab Pages defaults to allowing cross-origin requests for any resource it